l3uddz/plex_autoscan/README.md

 `PLEX_ANALYZE_DIRECTORY` - When set to `true`, Plex will analyze all the media files in the parent folder (e.g. movie folder, season folder) vs just the newly added file.
 Default is `true`.

+`PLEX_FIX_MISMATCHED` - When set to `true`, Plex Autoscan will attempt to fix an incorrectly matched item in Plex.

+  - Plex Autoscan will compare the TVDBID/TMDBID/IMDBID sent by Sonarr/Radarr with what Plex has matched with, and if this match is incorrect, it will autocorrect the match on the item (movie file or TV episode).
+If the incorrect match is a duplicate entry in Plex, it will auto split the original entry before correcting the match on the new item.

+  - This only works when 1) requests come from Sonarr/Radarr, 2) season folders are being used, and 3) all movies and TV shows have their own unique paths.

+  - Default is `false`.

 ### Plex File Locations